inside of St. Paul's Franklin

 How To Take Communion

-Bible and candle at altarYou are welcome at the Lord’s Table.
-An usher will direct your row to proceed up the aisle to the rail.
-When there is a space available, please proceed and kneel.
-A priest will put the wafer into your hands, which are held crossed and palms up.
+Hold your hands open and a priest will put the wafer into your hands.
 After receiving a wafer, a chalice bearer will offer you wine.
-You may drink from the cup or receive the wine by intinction through dipping the wafer in the cup.
+You may drink from the cup or receive the wine through intinction by dipping the wafer in the cup.

 If you need to receive a Gluten Free host, please extend your hands, crossed, palms down at the communion rail and you will receive a gluten free host.